Welcome to Crafterina.com!

 Vanessa has taught many little dancers through out Manhattan, concentrating primarily at the School at STEPS on Broadway, and the Joffrey Ballet School.
 She has also worked for the Education Department at New York City Center.
 She can be seen performing with CONTINUUM Contemporary/Ballet.

 Vanessa is a graduate of the Alvin Ailey/Fordham University BFA Program at Lincoln Center.
 She also holds a Certification in Dance Education from the Dance Education Laboratory at the NY 92nd St. Y Harkness Dance Center.
-Her work work has been featured in Dance Teacher Magazine, Dance Spirit, Dance Informa, and
+Her work has been featured in Dance Teacher Magazine, Dance Spirit, Dance Informa, and

 METRO US Newspaper, among others.